SomeNerdNamedSteve/Zeld.AI/README.md

 - opencv
 - Pillow

-The emulator that the AI used was called FCEUX.
+The emulator that the AI used was called NEStopia.
 The following list includes the control input scheme for the AI

 - A = L
 - B = K